 - Dept. Motor Vehicles - drivers license:

-- Samples of Driver License Written Tests from the DMV - very useful; also the Driver's Handbook for review.
-Also, the main DMV site
+Samples of Driver License Written Tests from the DMV - in various formats

 California State Representatives:

 United States Congress:

 - Senator Diane Feinstein